jccdev45/create-chatterino-plugin/README.md

 ## Contributing

-Feel free to contribute by opening issues or submitting pull requests.
+Feel free to contribute by opening an [issue](https://github.com/jccdev45/create-chatterino-plugin/issues/new) or submitting a [pull request](https://github.com/jccdev45/create-chatterino-plugin/compare).

 ## License